Chimpanzee Trekking and Habituation Experiences

 Kibale National Park features on Uganda's safari tourist trail as being one of the best places to go for an unforgettable chimpanzee encounter.
 Situated in Western Uganda, the Park is 766 square km in size, and protects a lush tropical rainforest, which is home to over 1,000 chimps.

 As well as chimps, the forest is home to 12 other primate species such as the endangered red Colobus monkeys, black and white Colobus monkeys, blue monkey, L'Hoest's monkeys and the endemic Uganda Mangabay.
 In addition, elusive forest elephants and leopards can sometimes be seen, as well as giant forest hogs, several different antelope species and buffalo.

 The Park is also home to 325 bird species.

 Tracking the Chimpanzees

 Guided morning or afternoon walks into the forest, which start from the Park's Visitor Centre, set off to trek the habituated family groups.
 Visitors are put into groups of just 6, and the experience usually lasts for 3-4 hours.
-You must buy your permit in advance - these currently cost USD 200 per person per trek (subject to change) and permit numbers are restricted, so early booking is advised to avoid disappointment.
+You must buy your permit in advance - these currently cost USD 150 per person per trek until 30 June 2021, then the price goes up to USD 200 per person per trek (subject to change).
+Permit numbers are restricted, so early booking is advised to avoid disappointment.